lemonparty/lemonparty2018/README.md

 This repo holds the website for Katherine and Michael's wedding.
 Let's see if this goes off with a hitch...

-This site is pretty basic; the only non-static thing going on here is the RSVP form.
-In searching for an RSVP solution of the right weight, we settled on emailing when a form is submitted — a database felt too heavy, and submitting to a google form with some weird unsupported ajax felt too brittle.
-So when a form is submitted, an email gets sent, and a flat file is written to `./rsvps/` as a backup/confirmation.
+This site is a pretty basic static site; the only dynamic thing going on is the RSVP form.
+In searching for an RSVP solution of the right "weight", we settled on emailing when a form is submitted, as well as writing a flat file to disk for backup (to the`./rsvps` foler) — a database felt too heavy, and submitting to a google form with some weird unsupported ajax felt too brittle.

 ## Back end